datavortex/QuanSimBench/README.md

-# QuanSimBench
+# What is this benchmark

 - The test performs a gate-by-gate simulation of a quantum computer with a full state vector description.
 - It simulates a simplified version of Shor's algorithm with an increasing number of qubits Q until resources are exhausted
-- Only the Approximate Quantum Fourier Transform is timed, not the modular exponentiation
+- The score (states/s) is based on how fast the Approximate Quantum Fourier Transform is computed.

 ## Why Quantum factorization simulation as a benchmark for HPC
 - Quantum factorization a widely known & relevant problem